Feat2GS: Probing Visual Foundation Models with Gaussian Splatting: Implementation Details

 \section{Implementation Details}

-All images are resized to 512 for VFM feature extraction.
-PCA reduces the feature channels to 256, and then the feature map resolution is upsampled to 512.
+\featgs is implemented with PyTorch~\cite{paszke2019pytorch} and gsplat~\cite{gsplat}.
+For fair probing, images are resized to 512 for VFM feature extraction, reduced to 256 channels with PCA, then the feature map resolution is upsampled back to 512.
+We use a 2-layer ReLU MLP for $g_{\Theta}$ with 256-dimensional hidden units.
+Adam optimizer is used to optimize the parameters of MLP, 3D Gaussians, and cameras.
+At the warm start stage, we optimize the MLP parameters for 1K iterations with a learning rate that starts at $1\!\times\!10^{-2}$ and decays exponentially to $1\!\times\!10^{-4}$.
+After this stage, optimization continues for another 7K iterations.
+We follow the learning rate strategy of vanilla 3DGS~\cite{3DGS}.
+For the MLP part, we maintain the original ratio but reduce the learning rate by an order of magnitude.
+To optimize the cameras, the learning rate starts at $1\!\times\!10^{-4}$ and decays exponentially to $1\!\times\!10^{-6}$ at 1K iteration.
 The DUST3R~\cite{DUSt3R} checkpoint at 512 resolution initializes the point clouds and camera parameters.
 Photometric loss is computed at the original image resolution.
 Adaptive density control~\cite{3DGS} is omitted throughout the optimization process.
+All experiments are conducted on a single NVIDIA GeForce RTX 4090 GPU.

 \featgs evaluates a total of 11 models, as listed below:

 \begin{itemize} \item \textbf{Raw Image Feature}.
 IUVRGB includes image index (I), pixel coordinates (UV), and colors (RGB), serving as a baseline for comparison. \item \textbf{Supervised 3D VFMs}.
 DUST3R~\cite{DUSt3R}, MASt3R~\cite{MASt3R} and MiDaS~\cite{MiDaS} are trained with pointmap regression, matching, and depth estimation objective using 3D datasets. \item \textbf{Self-supervised 2D VFMs}.
 DINO~\cite{DINO} and DINOv2~\cite{DINOv2} are trained with discriminative self-supervised objective using 2D datasets without annotations. \item \textbf{Supervised 2D VFMs}.
 SAM~\cite{SAM} and CLIP~\cite{CLIP} are trained with segmentation and contrastive objective using 2D datasets and corresponding annotations. \item \textbf{Distilled 2D VFMs}.
 RADIO~\cite{RADIO} merged DINOv2, SAM, and CLIP via model distillation on 2D data. \item \textbf{Image-reconstruction-based 2D VFMs}.
 MAE~\cite{MAE} and Stable Diffusion (SD)~\cite{SD} are trained with Mean Square Error (MSE) and denoising objective using 2D datasets to reconstruct images in pixel and feature space. \end{itemize}